 Address: 60203 Bear Creek Drive, Homer, Alaska 99603

 Hours: Tasting Room: Daily 10AM – 6PM (Tours: Monday, Wednesday, Friday and Saturday at 11AM)

 Phone: (907) 235-8484

 11) Hike The Diamond Creek Trail To Kachemak Bay (FREE)

-Although Homer is not known for its hiking trails, the Diamond Creek Trail provides a great opportunity to get outdoors and explore Kachemak Bay.
+Although Homer, Alaska is not known for its hiking trails, the Diamond Creek Trail provides a great opportunity to get outdoors and explore Kachemak Bay.

-With the trailhead just 4 miles outside of town, the hike will take you through lush forest and tall grass before leading you to the shore of Kachemak Bay.
+With the trailhead just 4 miles outside of downtown Homer, the hike will take you through lush forest and tall grass before leading you to the shore of Kachemak Bay.

 The hike is approximately 2 miles and is considered easy to moderate, depending on whether you are hiking after rain.
 If this is the case, expect places where there will be slick mud to make the hike more difficult.

 Try to time your hike to coincide with low tide.
 Once you reach the Kachemak Bay shore expect to be amazed at the life found in the tidal pools.

 You will see all sorts of sea stars, anemones, octopus, crab and small fish trapped in the tidal pools formed in the rocks.